kach/nearley/docs/md/accessing-parse-table.md

 ---
-title: Accessing the internal parse table
+title: Accessing the parse table
 ---

 If you are familiar with the Earley parsing algorithm, you can access the